 I rarely witness a product which is simply superior to its rivals in the same category.
 A good example for that is Winning Boxing Gloves.
 And seriously Venum Elite has the same quality difference with its rivals.

 Price: Well the price is high and however you can spar with Venum at least 4 years and keep in mind that the other pairs simply don’t give good quality punching and grappling experience at the same time like Venum Elite.
-Also having same training (grappling and punching) experience for a very long time is just priceless.
+Also having the same training (grappling and punching) experience for a very long time is just priceless.
 Go on Amazon for the price.

 2. Combat Sports MMA Safety